 The next day M.J.invited us for breakfast at his house in Kande Beach.

-At the market we tried all of the street food they had to offer: Mandazi (fried balls made of flour and water), fried Cassava (sort of a potato), local chicken, dried fish and Samosas.
+At the market we tried all of the street food they offered: Mandazi (fried balls made of flour and water), Fried Cassava (sort of a potato), Local Chicken, Bonya (dried fish) and Samosas.